appcircleio/appcircle-docusaurus/docs/publish-module/creating-publish-profiles/index.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/SP-238-5.png' />

-Profiles on Google Play Connect are listed with API key connection.
+Profiles on Google Play Connect are listed with API key connections.
 In this list, the profile is imported by selecting either multiple or single profiles.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/SP-238-6.png' />